powersync-ja/powersync-js/README.md

 Demo applications are located in the [`demos/`](./demos/) directory.

 - [demos/nextjs-supabase-todolist](./demos/nextjs-supabase-todolist/): A Next.js to-do list example app using the PowerSync Web SDK and a Supabase backend.
 - [demos/yjs-nextjs-supabase-text-collab](./demos/yjs-nextjs-supabase-text-collab/README.md): A Next.js real-time text editing collaboration example app powered by [Yjs](https://github.com/yjs/yjs) CRDTs and [Tiptap](https://tiptap.dev/), using the PowerSync Web SDK and a Supabase backend.
- - [demos/react-native-supabase-todolist](./demos/react-native-supabase-todolist) A React Native to-do list example app using a Supabase backend.
+- [demos/react-native-supabase-todolist](./demos/react-native-supabase-todolist): A React Native to-do list example app using a Supabase backend.
+- [demos/angular-supabase-todolist](./demos/angular-supabase-todolist/README.md) An Angular to-do list example app using the PowerSync Web SDK and a Supabase backend.
- - [demos/example-webpack](./demos/example-webpack/README.md) contains a minimal example demonstrating bundling with Webpack.
+- [demos/example-webpack](./demos/example-webpack/README.md): A minimal example demonstrating bundling with Webpack.
- - [demos/example-vite](./demos/example-vite/README.md) contains a minimal example demonstrating bundling with Vite.
+- [demos/example-vite](./demos/example-vite/README.md): A minimal example demonstrating bundling with Vite.

 # Development